iamraviteja/docker-node-ts-template/README.md

 # Docker Node Template

-A dockerised node template using typescript, express js, and postgresql.
+A dockerised node template using typescript, express js, and postgresql. from ref https://github.com/mrwade/ultimate-node-stack

 Please follow the below steps to create the template from scratch.